openKolibri/halo-90/readme.md

 ![IMG-schematic]

-Also available as a [pdf][PDF-schematic].
-The layout is done partially programatically using text manipulation and template stamping using javascript and node.
+The schematic is also available as a [pdf][PDF-schematic].
+The layout is done partially programatically using text manipulation and template stamping using javascript and node and then finished up by hand in KiCad.
 The code is available [here][nodeHaloBuilding].

 #### LEDs
 There are 90 LEDs that make up the ring, All are regular `0402` red diodes.
 All the cathodes (K/-) face towards the center of the board, and are placed at `4°` intervals.
 The LEDS are charlieplexed with ten lines providing individual control.
 They are run at as high of a current as the battery's internal resistance and GPIO max current allows, so no resistors are used.
 The red LEDs, with their `2.0 V` - `2.6 V` forward voltage, permits maximizing battery usage